Duct UI

 Every Duct component consists of several key parts that work together in a predictable pattern:

-import { createBlueprint, EventEmitter, type BindReturn, type BaseComponentEvents, type BaseProps } from "@duct-ui/core/blueprint"
+import { createBlueprint, type BindReturn, type BaseComponentEvents, type BaseProps } from "@duct-ui/core/blueprint"

 // 1.
 Define your event interface